 Another exercise is to think if you would recommend any of your eating disorder rules or behaviours to someone else you care about.

 It's okay if your healthy self only feels available to others and not to you at first.
 With time and practice in connecting to it, listening to it, and acting from it, it will begin to feel more and more available for you.

-I discuss this concept further in my post, Using Inner Dialogues to Further Recovery.
+I discuss this concept further in my post, The Power of Inner Dialogues During Eating Disorder Recovery.

 This healthy self is the part of you that during recovery you are going to connect with more and more, and by doing so strengthen it.
 Then, it can provide all of the things your eating disorder has been providing for you, gradually putting your eating disorder out of a job.